oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

             host    [database name]    [user name]    0.0.0.0/0  md5 host    [database name]    [user name]    ::0/0      md5

-    -   For remote databases, add the following line immediately underneath the line starting with `Local` at the bottom of the file, replacing *X.X.X.X* with the IP address of the Manager: host    [database name]    [user name]    X.X.X.X/32   md5
+    -   For remote databases, add the following line immediately underneath the line starting with `Local` at the bottom of the file, replacing *X.X.X.X* with the IP address of oVirt: host    [database name]    [user name]    X.X.X.X/32   md5

 5. Allow TCP/IP connections to the database.
 You must perform this step for remote databases.
 Edit the `/var/lib/pgsql/data/postgresql.conf` file and add the following line: